Yes. You will have to pay the Lifetime Health Cover Loading if there was a gap in your Hospital Cover.

 The 1,094 days are known as your ‘Days of Absence’.

-Your ‘Days of Absence’ exclude gaps in your Hospital Cover such as:
+Your ‘Days of Absence’ exclude gaps in your Hospital Cover such as switching between health insurers.

-• suspending your Hospital Cover (if your insurer agrees) because you have gone overseas.
+Suspending your Hospital Cover (if your insurer agrees) because you have gone overseas is not included in your ‘Days of Absence’.

 If you have a gap in your Hospital Cover of 1,094 or more days, you will have to pay a Lifetime Health Cover Loading when you take out Hospital Cover.
 Your Lifetime Health Cover Loading is 2% for every year outside the 1,094 days without cover.